coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-02-remove-element-from-arraylist.md

 ## 2. Remove an element from an ArrayList using the `remove(int index)` method

-`remove(int index)` remove an element at the specified position from the ArrayList.
+The `remove(int index)` removes an element at the specified position from the ArrayList.

 The method signature is as `public E remove(int index)`

-Once we remove an element from the ArrayList using the `remove(int index)` method, the remaining elements from after the specified index get shifted left and it's indices are updated.
+Once we remove an element from the ArrayList using the `remove(int index)` method, the remaining elements after the specified index get shifted left and its indices are updated.

-The return type is a `E`.
+The return type is an `E`.
 It returns the element that was removed from the list.

-We will see a java program to remove an element from the ArrayList by passing its index as an argument to `remove(int index)` method.
+We will see a Java program to remove an element from the ArrayList by passing its index as an argument to the `remove(int index)` method.

 ### Example 1